Omar-Abdo1/OnlineBookingDoctorAPI/README.md

 ## 🖼️ Database Schema

-The core of BlogSphere is defined by its relational structure, designed for transactional integrity and efficient querying.
+The core of OnlineBookingDoctor is defined by its relational structure, designed for transactional integrity and efficient querying.

 The diagram below illustrates the main tables and their one-to-many relationships (Foreign Keys):